Some common questions related to the contest. Don't see yours answered? Email us at

 Can you have pictures in a paper, like illustrations, graphs, etc.?

 Illustrations are acceptable.
-Captions do not count in the word total.
+Captions do count toward the word total.
 Make sure that illustrations are directly related to the text, and don’t overdo them.
 The people who volunteer as paper judges tend to be quite text-based, and they’re probably not going to be impressed by excessive illustrations.

 Can I use a fictional 1st person in a paper or performance?